-Access to rigorous curriculum: The average percentage of high school graduates in Appalachian Ohio participating in the 2008-09 Advanced Placement (AP) test was 16 percent, compared to 34 percent for non-Appalachian Ohio.
-Five of the 21 districts in the OAC report that no 2009 graduating seniors participated in an AP exam (Battelle for Kids, 2011).
+Access to rigorous curriculum: The average percentage of high school graduates in Appalachian Ohio participating in the 2008-09 Advanced Placement (AP) test was 16 percent compared to 34 percent for non-Appalachian Ohio.
+Five of the 21 districts in the OAC report that no 2009 graduating seniors participated in an AP exam.
+(Battelle for Kids, 2011).

-College-going and readiness rates: According to five-year trend data from the Ohio Board of Regents (2003-2007):
+College-Going and Readiness Rates: According to five-year trend data from the Ohio Board of Regents (2003-2007):

-- College remediation rates for reading or mathematics on average were approximately 46 percent for Appalachian Ohio districts, compared to the state average of 39 percent. - Fifty-nine percent of Appalachian Ohio students are exposed to a less-thanminimum college preparatory curriculum, compared to a state average of 48 percent. - The average college entrance rate for OAC districts is nearly 40 percent, compared to the state average of 45 percent. - ACT profiles of graduating seniors show the average (by district) percentage of graduates participating in 2008-09 ACT college entrance exams in Appalachian Ohio was 56.7 percent, compared to 63.7 percent in non-Appalachian Ohio districts. - The mean ACT score (2008-2009) for Appalachian Ohio districts was 20.6, and for non-Appalachian Ohio districts was 21.6.
+- College remediation rates for reading or mathematics on average were approximately 46 percent for Appalachian Ohio districts, compared to the state average of 39 percent. - Fifty-nine percent of Appalachian Ohio students are exposed to a less than minimum college preparatory curriculum, compared to a state average of 48 percent. - The average college-entrance rate for OAC districts is nearly 40 percent, compared to the state average of 45 percent. - ACT profiles of graduating seniors show the average (by district) percentage of graduates participating in 2008-09 ACT college entrance exams in Appalachian Ohio was 56.7 percent, compared to 63.7 percent in non-Appalachian Ohio districts. - The mean ACT score (2008-20 09) for Appalachian Ohio districts was 20.6, and for non-Appalachian Ohio districts was 21.6.

 Based upon the most current labor market information from the Ohio Department of Job and Family Services (November 2011), eight of 11 OAC counties have unemployment rates exceeding Ohio's statewide unemployment rate of 8.5 percent.
 Additionally, five OAC counties have unemployment rates above 10 percent.
-All OAC counties have per capita personal income levels below the state and national levels (Ohio Department of Job and Family Services, 2011b).
+All OAC counties have percapita personal income levels below the state and national levels (Ohio Department of Job and Family Services, 2011b).
+The mission of the Ohio Appalachian Collaborative (OAC) is to strengthen and leverage educator effectiveness to accelerate college- and career-readiness (CCR) for every student and ensure they have access to future opportunities to enhance their quality of life.